 What Does Detox Treatment Look Like?

-The detox experience can be different for everyone—it will depend on the type of drug(s) the client used, how much was used, and how long the client used them.
+The detoxification experience can be different for everyone—it depends on the type of drug(s) the client used, how much was used, and how long the client used them.
 Generally, there are three distinct steps or stages to the detox process.

 1. Admission Screening